Mental wellbeing through the menopause

 It’s easy to lose hope when you feel low or flat, and feel like it’s never going to change.
 But the menopause is a transitionary period for those assigned female at birth, and it doesn’t last forever.
 Some days might feel more challenging than others, but don’t forget that eventually your hormones will balance out – and you will start to feel better!

 5. Reach out to others and seek advice

 Whether it’s family members, friends, a partner or a medical professional, it can be healing and comforting to speak openly with others about how you’re feeling.
 You might prefer to speak to people who are also going through the menopause themselves – there may be a community group in your local area or online, or perhaps you could set one up at work.

-It’s a good idea to speak to your GP if you feel you want to explore treatments, medication or therapy options. .
+There are treatments available for both clinical depression or low mood due to menopause, these include self help resources, cognitive behavioral therapy (CBT) or antidepressant treatment for a confirmed case of depression and/or anxiety.
 The more prepared you are for the conversation with your GP, the more you’re likely to get out of it.
 Information like what your key symptoms are, how long you’ve had them for, when they are triggered, and how they might be affecting your quality of life, can all help your doctor explore the most appropriate and effective treatment options for you individually.

 With Benenden Healthcare, as a member, you can access our 24/7 GP Helpline from day one – meaning no matter how busy your day is, you’ve got medical support on hand.